rahulch07/rahulch07/README.md

 <p><img align="center" src="https://nirzak-streak-stats.vercel.app/?user=rahulch07&theme=transparent&hide_border=false" alt="rahulch07" /></p

-"Code is like humor.
-When you have to explain it, it’s bad."— Cory House
+> "Code is like humor.
+When you have to explain it, it’s bad."
+> — Cory House

 Thanks for stopping by!
 Let’s build something amazing together. 🌟